camdram/omniauth-camdram/README.md

 See the [example](https://github.com/camdram/omniauth-camdram/blob/master/examples/sinatra/config.ru) Sinatra app for full examples.

-## License
+---

+### Copyright

-omniauth-camdram is released under the MIT License.
+The code in this Git repository is released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

+Copyright (c) 2018-2019 Members of the Camdram Web Team and other contributors.